nullishptr/toronto-crime-cts/README.md

 ## 📊 Analysis Methods

 ### Difference-in-Differences
-Examines the causal impact of CTS implementation by comparing changes in crime rates between treatment and control areas before and after 2017.
+Examines the causal impact of SCS implementation by comparing changes in crime rates between treatment and control areas before and after 2017.

 ### Trend Analysis
-Uses linear regression to detrend crime data, showing deviations from expected patterns for both CTS and control neighborhoods.
+Uses linear regression to detrend crime data, showing deviations from expected patterns for both SCS and control neighborhoods.

 ### Indexed Analysis
 Normalizes crime rates to 2016 baseline (index=100) to show relative changes over time.